ibm-cloud-docs/account/iam-mng-access.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Users** or **Service IDs**, depending on which identity you want to assign access.
 1. Click on the user or service ID that you want to assign access, then click **Access** > **Assign access**.
 1. Select a group of services or a sinlge service.
 Then, click **Next**.
 1. Scope the access to **Specific resources**, then select the **Resource group** attribute.
 By selecting a resource group, you can select roles for access to manage the resource group as well.
 1. Click **Next**.
+1. Select the access roles to manage the resource group.
+Then, click **Next**.
 1. Select any combination of roles to assign, and click **Review**.
 1. Click **Add** to add your policy configuration to your policy summary.
 1. Click **Assign**.

+### Assigning access to manage a resource group
+{: #access-to-resource-group}
+{: ui}

+You can assign access to view or manage a resource group without assigning service access.

+As an administrator, you might want to create an access group with the Viewer role on all resource groups.
+This way, when you assign access to service resources you don’t have to create additional policies for viewing resource groups.
+The Viewer role on a resource group is required for a user to create a service instance in that resource group.
+{: note}

+To assign access to a resource group without assigning service access, complete the following steps:
+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and select **Users** or **Service IDs**, depending on which identity you want to assign access.
+1. Click on the user or service ID that you want to assign access, then click **Access** > **Assign access**.
+1. Select **No service access**.
+1. Select **Add a condition**.
+1. Select the **Resource group** attribute type and enter a resource group.
+1. Click **Next**.
+1. Select the access roles for viewing or managing the resource group.
+Then, click **Review**.
+1. Click **Add** to add your policy configuration to your policy summary.
+1. Click **Assign**.

+You can repeat this type of policy as needed for each available resource group in the account to assign access to manage all resource groups in the account.
+{: tip}

 ### Assigning access to resources by using the CLI
 {: #access-resources-cli}